 The sooner that treatment is started, the better the chance of recovery for an affected horse.
 Appropriate treatment for the condition requires addressing the underlying cause(s).

-Feeding and Care Practices
+Emergency Care Practices

 A foundered horse should have a soft place to stand or lie down to relieve the pressure on the weakened hoof laminae.